 The effect your sponsorship has on the community – Educated parents are in turn, more likely to see the value of education for their children so it works to build strong sustainable communities which in time no longer need our help.

-You can sponsor a child in Nepal and give them a future today!
+Sponsor a child in Nepal and give them opportunity of a brighter future

 Why not GIFT a School Scholarship to a friend as a wonderful GIFT?

-- £30 per annum for 8-16 year olds taking them up to their SLC (Senior Leaving Certificate – equivalent of GCSE).
-Each sponsored child gets the opportunity to go to school with a new school uniform, shoes, school bag, exercise books and stationary items and has access to sanitary education.
+- £30 per annum for 8-16-year olds taking them up to their SLC (Senior Leaving Certificate – equivalent of GCSE).
+Each sponsored child gets the opportunity to go to school with a new school uniform, shoes, school bag, exercise books and stationery items and has access to sanitary education.

-- £200 per annum funds tuition costs for 18+ studying for a Bachelor Degree at Gorkha Drabya Shah Campus.
+- £200 per annum funds tuition costs for 18+ studying for a bachelor’s degree at Gorkha Drabya Shah Campus.

-We will also ask you if you are a UK tax payer and happy for us to claim Gift Aid with your donation.
-This ensures that for ever £1.00 donated it is worth £1.25 to GDS which is amazing so help us to maximise your donation.
+We will also ask you if you are a UK taxpayer and happy for us to claim Gift Aid with your donation.
+This ensures that for every £1.00 donated it is worth £1.25 to GDS which is amazing so help us to maximise your donation.
 Any funds received from Gift aid are spent where the need is greatest.